dev-dpoudel/apbs-gateway-wiki/docs/system.md

 # Email and SMS Notes Information

-Email and SMS tabs respectively displays currently set user email and sms notes.
+**Email** and **SMS** tabs respectively displays currently set user email and sms notes.
 User may edit such notes or simply browse all available notes and email.

 ![system info](images/system_info.png)

 ### Steps to Edit Information

 By default, message in sms and email section will be readonly.
-To update existing message simply
+To update existing message:

 * Click on Edit Button
 * User can now see a update modal